-- Do you knowingly allow customers to do online banking from ancient versions of browsers, versions well known to have security issues?
-Do you think those customers are likely to be working from a safe and secure platform if they're routinely surfing an increasingly hostile Internet with an insecure browser? - You're not doing your customers any favors in the long run if you enable them to engage in risky behaviors - be a force for positive change by requiring them to use a current browser if they want to do online banking.
+- Do the banks you work with knowingly allow customers to do online banking from ancient versions of browsers, versions well known to have security issues?
+Do you think those customers are likely to be working from a safe and secure platform if they're routinely surfing an increasingly hostile Internet with an insecure browser? - Banks are not doing their customers any favors in the long run if they enable them to engage in risky behaviors, so be a force for positive change by encouraging web sites to require use of a current browser if they want to do online banking.

-Design Your Website So That It Can Be Used Without Needing Risky Browser "Features"
+Design Bank Websites So They Can Be Used Without Needing Risky Browser "Features"

-- There are a whole slew of different browser settings that can harden or weaken the security of a bank customer's systems. - Responsible web sites can use virtually any feature in a responsible way, and those features may improve your customers experience - on your web site. - However, if you require customers to configure their browsers to permit risky actions, other malicious web sites may take advantage of those now-default risky configurations to harm your customer (users will NOT bother to change settings back and forth depending on whether they're using your web site or some other random/risky web site).
+- There are a whole slew of different browser settings that can harden or weaken the security of a bank customer's system. - Responsible web sites can use virtually any feature in a responsible way, and those features may improve the customer's experience - on the bank's web site. - However, if a bank requires customers to configure their browsers to permit risky actions, other malicious web sites may take advantage of those now-default risky configurations to harm those customer (users will NOT bother changing settings back and forth depending on whether they're using a bank's web site or some other random/risky web site).